Date enacted or revised:

 - If a student receives unexcused absences in excess of ten percent of total classes, an instructor may assign a WN (withdrawal for non-attendance) as a final grade.
 Additionally, if a student’s excused and unexcused absences exceed forty percent of total classes, an instructor may assign a WN as a final grade.

 - Because individual instructors may or may not choose to implement this policy, a student who stops attending classes or participating in e-learning activities for online classes should not assume that a ‘WN’ will automatically be assigned.

 - Instructors using the withdrawal for non-attendance policy must clearly state so in the course syllabus and must either supply students with a copy of the policy or provide the web link through which students can access the policy online.
 The course syllabus must be distributed during the first week of the semester.

-- Effective Fall 2013, a course withdrawal fee of $50 will be assessed for every 'WN' grade assigned.
-This per course fee will automatically be charged to the student's account when the 'WN' grade is assigned.
+- A course withdrawal fee of $50 is assessed for every WN grade assigned.
+This per course fee is automatically charged to the student’s account when the WN grade is assigned.

-Recipients of Federal financial aid should contact the Office of Financial Aid and consult the section of the catalog concerning financial aid to understand the implications of withdrawals for non-attendance on funding and the repayment of funding received.
+- Recipients of federal financial aid should contact Student Central and consult the section of the catalog concerning financial aid to understand the implications of withdrawals for non-attendance on funding and the repayment of funding received.
 Students should also understand that failure to attend class may have a negative impact on TOPS eligibility, private insurance coverage, tax status, or other financial assistance.

-See also: Withdraw from Courses and Resignation from the University
+See also: Withdrawal from Courses and Resignation from the University Policy